Seattle Public Schools, 1862-2023: Asa Mercer Middle School

 See Additional Media

-Located in the Jefferson Park area of Beacon Hill, Asa Mercer Junior High School was named for Asa Shinn Mercer who, at age 22, became president and sole teacher of the newly founded Territorial University.
-In 1861, he aided development of the young city of Seattle when he convinced 11 young women to come west as prospective brides.
-In 1865, he again went east and convinced nearly 100 more young women to come to Seattle.
-He was the younger brother of Thomas Mercer for whom Mercer School on lower Queen Anne was named.
+Located in the Jefferson Park area of Beacon Hill, Asa Mercer Junior High School was named for Asa Shinn Mercer, who at age 22 became president and sole teacher of the newly founded Territorial University.
+Asa was the younger brother of Thomas Mercer, for whom Mercer School on lower Queen Anne was named.
+In 1864, Asa Mercer aided development of the young city of Seattle when he convinced 11 women to come west as prospective brides.
+In 1866, he again went east and convinced 34 more young women to come to Seattle.
+These women came to be known as the Mercer Girls.
+They were intended to work as teachers and served to increase the number of single women in a territory teeming with bachelors.
+Lizzie Ordway, the oldest of the Mercer Girls, was the first teacher at the first school constructed by Seattle (Central School).

-The land for the new junior high was the property of the city until 1949 when it was deeded to the Veterans Administration for a hospital as part of a larger building tract.
-In 1954, a portion of that tract was returned to the city for the construction of a school.
-To complete the development of a playfield and provide for a future fieldhouse, the Seattle Parks Department deeded additional acreage to the Seattle School District.
-To accommodate the plans for the new school grounds, a few fairways of the Jefferson Park Golf Course were relocated.
+The land for the new junior high was the property of the city until 1949, when it was deeded to the Veterans Administration for a hospital as part of a larger building tract.
+In 1954, the Seattle City Planning Commission identified a portion of that tract to be ideal for a junior high school.
+The Veterans Administration, the school district, and the parks department, as well as other groups, including the Beacon Hill Community Club and representatives of local golfing interests, were all amenable to this proposal.
+The land was deeded to the school district in 1955 and a joint-use agreement was signed that year with the parks department.
+To accommodate the plans for the new school grounds, a few fairways of the Jefferson Park Golf Course and other parks facilities had to be relocated.
+The cost for this work was borne by the district.

 Location: 1600 S Columbian Way